cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 ### Link

-Rust needs to know the size of structs at compile-time, which causes some issues for self-referrencing data type.
-If we used, we get a compiler error message like the below:
+Rust needs to know the size of structs at compile-time, which causes some issues for self-referencing data type.
+If we set the type of the `prev` and `next` fields to be `Node<T>`, we get a compiler error message like the below:

 ```
 error[E0072]: recursive type `Node` has infinite size